 BMW Group announced on June 23, 1992, that it would build its first full manufacturing facility outside of Germany in South Carolina.
 At that time, the company pledged to invest $600 million, to employ 2,000 associates by the year 2000, and attract at least nine suppliers to the state.
 It was the fastest factory start-up in automotive history—a record 23 months from site groundbreaking to first car produced.

-Now over two decades later, the BMW Group has invested nearly 12 billion, and the plant has gone through five major expansions.
+Now over three decades later, the BMW Group has invested nearly 12.4 billion, and the plant has gone through six major expansions.
+The seventh major expansion was announced on October 19, 2022- a $1.7 billion investment to prepare the plant for the production of electric vehicles and to build a high-voltage battery assembly plant in Woodruff, SC.
 There are more than 11,000 jobs onsite with over 40 direct Tier 1 suppliers located in South Carolina and more than 300 suppliers in the United States.

-Since the start of production in 1994 the plant has produced over 5 million vehicles.
+Since the start of production in 1994 the plant has produced more than 6 million vehicles.
 Currently, BMW Manufacturing produces more than 1,500 vehicles each day and exports 70 percent of its production.
-The factory is the global producer of the BMW X3, X3 M, X5, X5 M and X7 Sports Activity Vehicles and X4, X4 M, X6 and X6 M Sports Activity Coupes.
+The factory is the global producer of the BMW X3, X3 M, X5, X5 M and X7 Sports Activity Vehicles; the BMW X4, X4 M, X6 and X6 M Sports Activity Coupes; and the all-new BMW XM.